gidjituser/react-native-gidjit/README.md

 # Description

 This Repo contains two simple scripts that will allow you to add, launch, and run your React Native apps inside of Gidjit - Smart Launcher.
-The scripts will generate QR codes so that you can share with others.
+The scripts will generate QR codes so that you can easily share it across your iDevices or with family and friends.
 Gidjit is available on the  [AppStore](https://itunes.apple.com/us/app/gidjit-smart-launcher/id1179176359?at=1001lnP4&mt=8).
 Currently iOS 10.0+ only.
 We will begin working on Android variant soon.